 What are porcelain veneers?

 These thin sheets of ceramic are becoming a very popular treatment choice for cosmetic dentists.
 They only cover the parts of the tooth that have been damaged or that require a change of shape or color.
 A porcelain veneer can be a far more conservative alternative to a dental crown.
 The more skilled dentists tend to remove less tooth structure.

-Uses of Veneers:
+Uses of porcelain veneers:

-- Correcting the length and width of teeth
+- Correcting the length and width

 - Tooth straightening without braces